Skip to content

 print(f"\nLines: {m.total_lines} total, {m.code_lines} code, {m.comment_lines} comments")

 Custom query execution helpers are not part of the public API.
-Use get_highlights_query, get_injections_query, get_locals_query, or get_tags_query to retrieve bundled query source, then run host-language tree-sitter query APIs or walk the AST manually when process() fields are not enough.
+Use get_highlights_query, get_injections_query, get_locals_query, get_tags_query, get_indents_query, or get_folds_query to retrieve bundled query source, then run host-language tree-sitter query APIs or walk the AST manually when process() fields are not enough.